Skip to main content

 Radix Building Blocks

-Radix consists of four building blocks: Primitives, Colours, Icons and Themes.
+Radix consists of four building blocks: Primitives, Colors, Icons and Themes.
 These tools can be used to create comprehensive design systems.
-Let's take a deeper look at each product and see how they can be utilised independently or together to meet your needs.
+Let's take a deeper look at each product and see how they can be utilized independently or together to meet your needs.

 Primitives